In an announcement that shocked much of the world, Buckingham Palace announced not one but two divorces within a 7 day period!

 People don’t just wake one day and start choking their wives out.

-Abuse is very insidious and it begins with emotional abuse, psychological abuse, sabotage, financial abuse.
+Abuse is very insidious and it begins with emotional abuse, psychological abuse, addictions (drug, alcohol, porn and even video games), sabotage, financial abuse and possibly cheating.

 In fact, physical abuse is often the last stage of abuse and by the time it gets to that stage, it is often too late for the victim(s).

-This is why it is so important to get away from anyone that displays subtle signs of emotional abuse such as gaslighting, invalidation and so on.
+This is why it is so important to get away from anyone that displays subtle signs of poor character traits via emotional abuse such as gaslighting, invalidation and so on.

 How utterly selfish is that?!
 Wasting decades of that poor woman’s life, only to throw her away like this.